Dallinger/Dallinger/docs/source/configuration.rst

     increased, not both.

 ``redis_size``
-    A larger value for this increases the number of connections available on the redis dyno, this should be increased for experiments that make substantial use of websockets.
+    A larger value for this increases the number of connections available on the redis dyno.
+    This should be increased for experiments that make substantial use of websockets.
 Values are ``premium-0`` to ``premium-14``.
 It is very unlikely that values higher than ``premium-5`` are useful.